Diario AS: Profile

-In May 2012 the newspaper launched an English language sub-site offering original journalism and articles translated from the original Spanish by native English-language speakers.
+In May 2012, the newspaper launched an English language sub-site offering original journalism and articles translated from the original Spanish by native English-language speakers, as well as their own content.
 The circulation of Diario AS was 181,172 copies in 2001 and 176,892 copies in 2002.
 It rose to 214,654 copies in 2006.

+MeriStation

+MeriStation is a digital magazine dedicated to video games, operated as a subdirectory of AS since 2011.